Kofola: Company

 In 2008, Kofola announced a merger with the Polish lemonade producer Hoop.
-In autumn 2008, the Polish Private Equity fund Enterprise Investors acquired in a Public Tender Offer 42.46% of Kofola-Hoop for approximately €140 million.
-In 2009, the Polish company Kofola-Hoop S.A. was renamed into Kofola S.A.
+Later that year, the Polish private equity fund Enterprise Investors acquired 42.46% of Kofola-Hoop for approximately €140 million.

-In April 2009, Kofola acquired Pinelli and since then has produced the energy drink Semtex.
-In 2010, Kofola opened a new factory in Mnichovo Hradiště.
-In December 2014, Kofola bought Slovenian factory for mineral water Radenska.
+In 2009, Kofola acquired Pinelli and has since produced the energy drink Semtex.
+In 2014, Kofola purchased the Slovenian mineral water brand Radenska.

-In 2018, the company took a 100% stake in Czech tea producer Leros.
+In 2018, the company took a 100% stake in the Czech herbal tea producer Leros.